jasp-stats/jasp-desktop/Resources/Help/analyses/ancova.md

         - None: When this option is selected, no adjustment will be applied.
         - Bonferroni: Bonferroni correction of the confidence intervals.
         - Sidak: Sidak correction of the confidence intervals.
+- From `...` bootstraps: When this option is selected, the bootstrapped marginal means are calculated.
+By default, the number of replications is set to 1000.
+This can be changed into the desired number.
 - Display:
     - Descriptive statistics: When this option is selected, the mean, standard deviation, and the sample size will be presented for each level combination of the independent variables.
     - Estimates of effect size: By selecting this option, the specific types of calculations to estimate the effect size can be specified.